krisvanrens/nexus-lang/README.md

 - What is the difference between the front- and backend API?
 Is there a difference at all?
 What are the needs for a visualization tool vs. those of the component network integration itself?
 - Tool idea: Nexus to Graphviz Dot description.
 - Example integrations and implementations.
 Nexus to Rust library, Nexus to C++ library etc.
+- Shadowing like Rust does?
+- Enforce style: upper snake case for `const`?
+- Function order is arbitrary like Rust?
+- `if` expressions _must_ be of type `bool`.
+- `else if` support.
+- Printing of `group`s and `node`s.
+- Generating an AST graph image for debugging.

 ## FAQ